I am a mom of two awesome children who teach me more than I ever thought possible. I love writing, exercise, movies, and LGBT advocacy.

 It was estimated that at least 500,000 were involved in the March On Washington, while two million marched worldwide.
 Activist Gloria Steinem told a packed crowd that 1,000 more buses were needed for the March On Washington than for Trump's inauguration the day before, news which was greeted by resounding cheers.

-The number quoted by Steinem would reflect estimates by several news sources that President Trump's estimation of how many would attend his inauguration would be far lower than he said.
-While approximately 1.8 million attended then-President Barack Obama's inauguration in 2009, current estimates seem to hold that the March On Washington had far more people involved than those who attended President Trump's inauguration.
+The number quoted by Steinem reflected estimates by several news sources that President Trump's estimation of how many would attend his inauguration would be far lower than he said.
+While approximately 1.8 million attended then-President Barack Obama's inauguration in 2009, the March On Washington had far more people involved than those who attended President Trump's inauguration.

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.